 The different additives added to the copper—zinc for brass and tin for bronze—do lend the alloys different properties.
 Visually the differences between the two can be recognized by color.
 Brass is typically brighter yellow, and bronze is a redder shade or a darker brown.
 However, this can vary by their exact mixture, with the properties also being highly variable.

-The reason we refer to the bronze age of human history instead of the brass age is that bronze is more suitable for use in tools and weapons due to the addition of tin which gives it greater tensile strength and hardness.
-On the other hand, the zinc added to brass results in a brighter, more corrosion-resistant metal that’s more suitable for decoration.
+We refer to the bronze age of human history instead of the brass age because bronze is more suitable for use in tools and weapons due to the addition of tin, which gives it greater tensile strength and hardness.
+On the other hand, adding zinc provided brass corrosion resistance and made it more suitable for decoration.
 Brass has also found more utilitarian purposes in the modern period, however.

-Below we detail the modern uses of the two alloys as well as the differences between brass and bronze and what makes each unique.
+Below we detail the modern uses of the two alloys in the manufacturing process, the differences between brass and bronze, and what makes each unique.

 Modern Additives for Brass and Bronze

-Industrial applications in the modern world require modern materials, and a variety of different elements have been introduced in the age-old mixtures of brass and bronze copper alloys.
+Industrial applications in the modern world require modern materials, and a variety of other elements have been introduced in the age-old mixtures of brass and bronze-copper alloys.
 The most common—and perhaps surprising—is silicon.
 Adding this non-metallic element to the mix lends the alloy the following improvements:

 - Decreased electrical conductivity

 - Reduction of the final alloy’s oxygen content